 Since this Design Jam focussed on young people, it was vital that we included their voices as part of the process.
 In an ideal world, we would have had young people participate on the day of the Jam.
 As practical and time constraints made this impossible, we ran two insight gathering sessions with over 20 young people aged 13-15 and their parents in the weeks leading up to the Jam, facilitated in conjunction with an experienced youth market research agency.
 Key findings about teens' and parents' perspectives on data transparency were compiled into a report and these insights were foundational to the discovery phase on the day of the Jam.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations: Deconstruct transparency, Analyse data-use notices and Design with Words.
+They then took part in discovery exercises around stations: Deconstruct transparency, Analyse transparency in context and Design with Words.

 Subject matter experts gave presentations to the group, including Caroline Hurst, Education and Training Manager at Childnet, who spoke on designing technology for young people, and Noam Sohachevsky, founder of Design Club, who talked about his experience designing with young people.